Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/preinstallation/system_requirements.md

 title: "System requirements"
 linkTitle: "System requirements"
 weight: 180
---- The installation process lasts approximately 10 to 15 minutes, depending on the system.
+---The installation process lasts approximately 10 to 15 minutes, depending on the system.
 It is performed from an account that has special privileges.

 > **Note**
 >